asuleigh/ProgressiveBudget/README.md

 -Clone repo to local computer

--Open Terminal, npm install and npm i express, them run "mongod" and "npm start" in the terminal.
+-Open Terminal, npm install, install dependencies, then npm start

 <hr>

 ii: USAGE
--Layout is as it appears, functions, and is responsive.
-The index page contains my About Me, the portfolio page contains links to past work, the documents and links page contains my resume and professional links, and the contact page gives users a form to contact me by email.
-More will be added in coming updates.
+-Layout is as it appears.
+The website takes in a name and asks for an amount to deposit or subtract, that amount is then rendered to the chart and can be saved and reloaded for future reference.
+Still currently trying to get ServiceWorker to work.
+More updates coming soon.

 <hr>